 If you are worried about what to say, there is some great advice from Mind on how to support a grieving person.

 Try something completely different

-This year, how about changing the 14th February in to a ‘Love Yourself Day', by doing something really unique and different.
+This year, how about changing the 14th of February into a ‘Love Yourself Day', by doing something unique and different?

-There are so many new and exciting experiences to try in life… if not now, when?
+There are so many new and exciting experiences to try .... if not now, when?

 Carry out a random act of kindness

-This Valentine’s, we are challenging everyone to give it a go!
+Every February and especially on Valentine's Day, we challenge everyone to give it a go!

 Challenge a friend or your children to play ‘Random Acts of Kindness’ bingo with you.
-Draw up a 4x4 grids of acts and see who can cross them all off first between the 12th – 18th February 2023 (Random Acts of Kindness Week, with Randome Act of Kindness Day on 17th February).
+Draw up a 4x4 grid of acts and see who can cross them all off first between the 13th – 19th of February 2024, which is Random Acts of Kindness Week, with Random Act of Kindness Day on the 17th of February).

 • Asking a shop worker how they are